Linsonng/Linsonng.github.io/index.md

 College Campus Outdoor-scene Navigation System Based on Unity 3D<br>
-_Position: Person in Charge Academic Supervisor: Yuan Sun Jun.
-2019 Jul.
+_Position: Person in Charge Academic Supervisor: Yuan Sun from Jun.
+2019 to Jul.
 20_<br>
+* This is my first College Students' Innovative Entrepreneurial Training Plan Program, and I am the leader of this Program.
-* Built a 1: 1 real-scene 3D map of BUPT campus using Unity 3D for users to virtually visit the Beijing University of Posts and Telecommunications.
+* Using Unity 3D, built a 1: 1 real-scene 3D map of BUPT campus for users to virtually visit the Beijing University of Posts and Telecommunications(My university).
+Users are able to walk in this map and view the scene.
-* Put our 3D map packaged into PC-end software with some functions released on the mobile phone end and adjusted the adaptability of the mobile end.
+* Put our 3D map packaged into PC software with some functions released on the mobile phone end and adjusted the adaptability of the mobile end.
 * Conducted tasks of project management, algorithm design, and quality test.
 * This project scored 90/100 and got selected as the municipal level project in Beijing.

 ### HONORS & AWARDS
 School-level Scholarship, BUPT	Oct.
 2021<br>
+Third Prize of the (Microsoft) Imagine Cup Innovation Competition, BUPT Division	Dec.
+2020<br>
 School-level Scholarship, BUPT	Oct.
 2020<br>
 School-level Scholarship Learning Progress, BUPT	Oct.
 2020<br>
+Honorable Mention of China College Students' 'Internet Plus' Innovation and Entrepreneurship Competition	Sep.
+2020<br>
-Second Prize of the Electronics Information Design Contest, BUPT May 202<br>
+Second Prize of the Electronics Information Design Contest, BUPT	May 2020<br>

 ### QUALIFICATIONS
-Language skills: IELTS(6.5) TOEFL(Not known yet) GRE(Not known yet)<br>
+Language skills: IELTS(6.5) TOEFL(95) GRE(315)<br>
 Mastery: Python, C, Java, MATLAB

 ### Others
 Favorite football player: <a target="_blank" href="https://en.wikipedia.org/wiki/Juan_Bernat">Juan Bernat</a>
+Second favourite field: medical science and neuroscience.